mat-lo/yun-examples/README.md

 ![screenshot](/pictures/switch.jpg)

 A simple switch that toggles a TinkerKit! relay and the on-board LED.
-Displayed at the maker faire.

 *	*	*	*	*	*	*	*	*	*	*